-This Local Assurance Framework (LAF) sets out how City of Wolverhampton Council (CWC) and Wolverhampton Towns Fund Board (The Board) will effectively undertake their respective roles in relation to good governance and delivery of the projects being funded through the Town Deal.
-The LAF is a requirement of the Towns Fund and identifies the roles to be undertaken by The Board, by CWC as the Accountable Body and by the Business Leads of projects.
+The LAF is a requirement of the Town Deal and identifies the roles to be undertaken by The Board, by CWC as the Accountable Body and by the Business Leads of projects.
 This includes the process of ensuring value for money, appraisal, business case development and risk management.

-The Board and CWC are fully committed to ensuring the highest standards of governance, accountability and transparency across all aspects of activities in relation to the Town Deal and will review the LAF annually and make any changes necessary to ensure consistency and full compliance.
+The Board and CWC are fully committed to ensuring the highest standards of governance, accountability and transparency across all aspects of activities in relation to the LUF, TD & FHSF and will review the LAF annually and make any changes necessary to ensure consistency and full compliance.

-The framework sets out the structure and roles that each organisation will undertake and the processes and policies that will apply to the decision making and oversight that are required in managing the Town Deal programme.
+The framework sets out the structure and roles that each organisation will undertake and the processes and policies that will apply to the decision making and oversight that are required in managing the funding programmes.